openmpf/openmpf-java-component-sdk/README.md

 ### Using the Component SDK

-Please read the Java Component API documentation to get started: [https://openmpf.github.io/docs/site/Java-Component-API/](https://openmpf.github.io/docs/site/Java-Component-API/)
+Please read the [Java Batch Component API documentation](https://openmpf.github.io/docs/site/Java-Batch-Component-API) to get started.

 ## Project Website

-For more information about OpenMPF, including documentation, guides, and other material, visit our [website](https://openmpf.github.io/)
+For more information about OpenMPF, including documentation, guides, and other material, visit our [website](https://openmpf.github.io/).

 ## Project Workboard